 Centre for Banking Research hosts Fintech conference

-The International Workshop on Financial System Architecture and Stability (IWFSAS) was recently hosted at Cass Business School.
+The International Workshop on Financial System Architecture and Stability (IWFSAS) was recently hosted at Bayes Business School.

 Held annually, the IWFSAS facilitates discussions of quality policy-relevant research papers that inform our understanding of how various financial sector policies can affect the architecture and stability of the financial system and the overall economy, nationally, regionally and globally.
 It provides a forum for academic researchers and policy makers to discuss issues related to the structure and design of financial systems and their impact on growth and financial stability.

 The theme of this year’s meeting was Fintech.
 Delegates discussed theoretical and empirical contributions on fintech and their impact on the structure and stability of the financial system.